Plumbing Camera Inspection: What It Is, Cost & When You Need One

 The core setup is straightforward but highly effective:

-• Waterproof camera head – High-resolution with built-in LED lights that illuminate the pipe interior, even deep underground
+• Waterproof camera head with built-in LED lights that illuminate the pipe interior, even deep underground.
+Newer 2026 models offer 1080p to 4K resolution and HDR for sharper detail on cracks and roots.

-• Flexible cable or rod – Can extend hundreds of feet, navigating bends and turns throughout your plumbing system
+• Flexible cable or rod that can extend hundreds of feet, navigating bends and turns throughout your plumbing system.

-• Monitor or display unit – Streams live video so the technician — and you — can see problems in real time
+• Monitor or display unit that streams live video so the technician (and you) can see problems in real time.

 This equipment is non-invasive and works with virtually all pipe materials including PVC, cast iron, and clay.